-Hope you have enjoyed sewing the first 2 dog themed projects (Boston Terrier and Siberian Husky), now get ready to sew the third one, a Jack Russell inspired Dog Coin Purse.
-This adorable Jack Russell Coin Purse has 2 big round black eyes, a black round nose, and a little tongue stick out from the mouth.
+Hope you have enjoyed sewing the first 2 dog-themed projects (Boston Terrier and Siberian Husky), now get ready to sew the third one, a Jack Russell-inspired Dog Coin Purse.
+This adorable Jack Russell Coin Purse has 2 big round black eyes, a black round nose, and a little tongue sticking out from the mouth.
 Just too cute to handle!

 Akin to its peer (Boston Terrier Puppy Coin Purse), Jack Russell Coin Purse shares the same body shape and size.
 It is a palm-sized (3.5″ x 3.5″) cute little coin purse with zipper closure, suitable for keeping loose coins and some cash notes.
 However, if you prefer a larger size dog purse, you can always enlarge the template during printing and adjust the materials accordingly.
 Besides that it has a zipper closure on the top, it also has a zipper pocket at the back.
 I have made an instruction on how to sew on the zipper the easy way.

 And, if you would like to know what fabric I used for this dog coin purse, it is a Japanese yarn dyed cotton in gingham.

 Jack Russell Dog Coin Purse Sewing Pattern